orion-cirb/Cadherin_Junctions/README.md

 Version 2 released on May 10, 2023: *postprocessing_v2.ijm* or *postprocessing_v2_grid.ijm*.
 Measure the area of the 5 different classes (in the entire image or in each 64x64 pixels<sup>2</sup> cell of a grid): thin, finger, reticular, finger-reticular and background.

+Version 3 released on June 8, 2023:
+*preprocessing.ijm*: channels corresponding to nuclei and junctions asked in a dialog box *postprocessing.ijm* or *postprocessing_grid.ijm*: number of junctions classes asked in a dialog box